GuyJiawei/TalentBridge-App/README.md

   - mysql2 : used as database connection driver.
   - dotenv : used for securing databse connection.
   - sequelize : used for sql
-  _ moment.js : used for displaying the time on job postings
+  - moment.js : used for time driven data